-Other people think YOU need Birthing Better skills.
+Other people think you need The Pink Kit skills.
 Take their advice.

 In 2000 when Common Knowledge Trust launched Edition #1 of these skills, we had a VHS, book and cassette packaged inside a box (Well, that was LONG ago!).
 You guessed it … the box was PINK.
 It became easier for people to just refer to it as The Pink Kit … but of course.

-The name stuck and used with affection … ‘We had a Pink Kit baby’ or ‘I had a Pink Kit birth’.
+The name stuck and was used with affection … ‘We had a Pink Kit baby’ or ‘I had a Pink Kit birth’.
 Friends and family would ask: ‘What’s a Pink Kit?’
-And the response would be ‘It’s a bit about birthing better’.
+And the response would be ‘It’s about birthing better’.

-BTW … Edition #1 was half the skills.
-Of course technology changed and Edition #2 included all the skills but this time on DVD, 2 audio CDs, the book and 1 CD with PDFs and packaged in a BLUE box.
-But the name Pink Kit was well known by then online so we kept the name.
+BTW … Edition #1 was 1 of 4 Birthing Better skills.
+Of course, technology changed and Edition #2 included all the skills but this time on DVD, 2 audio CDs, the book, and 1 CD with PDFs and packaged in a BLUE box.
+But the name the Pink Kit was well known by then online so we kept the name.

 Gosh, this story tells you how long we have been online.
 Edition #4 took a turn into more modern technology.
 Now people could digitally download the resource and you guessed it … there was no box so therefore no color.
 We stuck with the name which seemed to explain everything.